-FERPA permits the disclosure of personally identifiable information from students' education records, without the student's consent, if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
+FERPA permits Southwestern and its representatives to disclose personally identifiable information from students' education records without the student's consent if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
 These situations include the following:

-- 1. disclosure to other school officials, including faculty, within Southwestern whom the law school has determined to have legitimate educational interests; - 2. disclosure to an authorized representative of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or state and local educational authorities, such as state postsecondary authority that is responsible for supervising Southwestern's state-supported education programs; - 3. disclosure in connection to financial aid for which the student has applied or which the student has received if the information is necessary to determine eligibility for the aid, determine the amount and conditions of the aid, or enforce the terms and conditions of the aid; - 4. disclosure to organizations conducting studies for, or on behalf of, Southwestern, to: - a. develop, validate, or administer predictive tests; - b. administer student aid programs; or - c. improve instruction; - 5. disclosure to accrediting organizations to carry out their accrediting function; - 6. disclosure to comply with a judicial order or lawfully issued subpoena; and - 7. disclosure to appropriate officials in connection with a health or safety emergency
+- 1. disclosure to other school officials, including faculty, within Southwestern whom the law school has determined to have legitimate educational interests; - 2. disclosure to a contractor, consultant, volunteer, or other party to whom Southwestern has outsourced institutional services or functions, provided certain conditions are met; - 3. disclosure to an authorized representative of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or state and local educational authorities, such as state postsecondary authority that is responsible for supervising Southwestern's state-supported education programs; - 4. disclosure in connection to financial aid for which the student has applied or which the student has received if the information is necessary to determine eligibility for the aid, determine the amount and conditions of the aid, or enforce the terms and conditions of the aid: - 5. disclosure to organizations conducting studies for, or on behalf of, Southwestern to: - a. develop, validate, or administer predictive tests; - b. administer student aid programs; or - c. improve instruction; - 6. disclosure to accrediting organizations to carry out their accrediting function; - 7. disclosure to comply with a judicial order or lawfully issued subpoena; and - 8. disclosure to appropriate officials in connection with a health or safety emergency.

 Southwestern retains documentation, available to the student and kept with their file, of all persons and organizations, other than those authorized and designated above, requesting or obtaining access to the file.

 This record will indicate specifically the legitimate interest that each person or organization obtaining access to the records has in such records.
 Where records are furnished in compliance with judicial order or pursuant to any lawfully issued subpoena, students will be notified in advance of Southwestern's compliance.